Carabalone/flags/README.md

 - They are multiple choice.
 - They aren't made by me.

-As of 01/09/24 I have a semi-functional game, but the code is not pretty since this is a prototype largely coded with AI tools as I just want to play a game.

 I have several plans to this game, such as to:

 - Add a daily run of x (5-10) countries.